plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 1. The ID of a state object to mutate.
 2. The ID of a method to call in the state object's predicate.
 3. Parameters to be passed to the object's predicate.
-4. Additional witness data to be used to authenticate the transaction.

 A TypeScript interface for a transaction: